manymoments/manymoments.github.io/_posts/2019-06-25-defining-consensus.markdown

 Obviously, Agreement is easily solvable if all nodes are honest and the system is synchronous.
 To make the problem non-trivial we need to fix the communication model [synchrony, asynchrony or partial synchrony](https://ittaiab.github.io/2019-06-01-2019-5-31-models/) and then fix the [threshold of the adversary](https://ittaiab.github.io/2019-06-17-the-threshold-adversary/) and other details about the [power](https://ittaiab.github.io/2019-06-07-modeling-the-adversary/) of the adversary.

-In the _binary agreement problem_ we assume the set of possible inputs $V$ contains just two values: 0 and 1.
+In the _binary agreement problem_, we assume the set of possible inputs $V$ contains just two values: 0 and 1.

 For lower bounds it's often beneficial to define an even easier problem of _agreement  with weak validity_ where we replace validity with: